guchenghao/Notes-for-VR-Papers-and-HCI/research_method_HCI_notes.md

 - **Coverage error** occurs when <u>not all members of the population of interest</u> have an equal chance of being selected for the survey;
 - **Measurement error** occurs when survey questions are <u>poorly worded or biased</u>, leading to data of questionable quality;
 - **Nonresponse error** occurs when there are <u>major differences</u> (in demographics, such as age or gender) between the people who responded to a survey.

+### 4.2 Nonprobability samples
+---

+In HCI, **researchers must, typically, collect the data themselves**.
+No large, well-structured data sets exist.
+The HCI researcher must **go out, find users to take part in their research, and collect the data, as well as analyze the data**.
+Because of this difference, both ***probability samples*** and ***nonprobability samples*** are considered valid in HCI research.

+When there is not a well-defined list of users and strict random sampling is not possible, then **the number of responses becomes increasingly important**.

+If a ***self-selected survey*** is used, then both **the number of survey responses** and the **demographic data** on respondents become increasingly important in establishing the validity of the survey data.

+**snowball sampling** can assist with getting survey responses.
+Snowball sampling is when individuals may not only respond to a survey, but also **recruit someone else (usually a friend or colleague)** to take part in the survey.
+This method may work well when the population of interest is very small and hard to “break into,” and individuals in the population of interest may know each other well.

+### 4.3 Developing survey questions
+---

+#### 4.3.1 Open-ended questions

+**Open-ended questions** are useful in getting a better understanding of phenomena, because they give respondents complete flexibility in their answers. aside from the obvious drawback of more complex data analysis,**open-ended questions must be carefully worded**

+#### 4.3.2 Close-ended questions

+There are two types of **closed-ended questions**:
+- Ordered response categories
+- Non-ordered response categories

+For instance, using a scale such as “excellent to poor” or “strongly agree to strongly disagree” would be an ordered response. ***Likert scale questions***, which often take the form of a scale of 1 to 5, 7, or 9, ask users to note where they fall on a scale of, for example, “strongly agree” to “strongly disagree.”

+#### 4.3.3 Problems with survey questions

+It is important to note that there are a number of common problems with survey questions:

+- A “double-barreled question” asks two separate (e.g., **“How long have you used the Word processing software and which advanced features have you used?”**)
+- The use of negative words in questions (e.g., **“Do you agree that the e-mail software is not easy to use?”**)
+- Biased wording in questions
+- “Hot-button” words